Call Our Helpline

 CLSMF Helpline 1-800-405-1417

 *Please note that we cannot take requests for services via our Facebook page.

 *CLSMF does not assist with criminal or traffic cases

-In an ongoing effort to better serve the needs of our clients and meet the growing demand for legal services in Central Florida, CLSMF has implemented a New Helpline.
+In an ongoing effort to better serve the needs of our clients and meet the growing demand for legal services in Central Florida, CLSMF has implemented a redesigned Helpline.
 The goal is to be an effective, efficient legal service delivery system that increases access to justice, empowers people, and widens the scope of legal services available in the community.

-The New CLSMF Helpline is an attorney-staffed telephone advice, brief services, pro se and referral system serving low income and senior people throughout Central Florida.
+The CLSMF Helpline is an attorney-staffed telephone advice, brief services, pro se and referral system serving low income and senior people throughout Central Florida.
 Eligible clients will receive immediate legal advice and brief services, and ineligible callers will be offered private bar and social service referrals.
 This innovative approach is modeled after Counsel and Advocacy Law Line, a Michigan-based legal hotline successfully helping tens of thousands of residents per year.
 This one-of-a-kind business model is nationally recognized for its efficiency and effectiveness in helping people in need solve their legal issues.

 CLSMF Helpline attorneys are trained to think holistically, working with each person in the context of their life rather than simply addressing a single problem.
 Besides valuable legal advice, brief services and personal empowerment, our attorneys provide on-the-spot referrals to a wide variety of governmental and social service providers, including local domestic violence shelters, housing resources, prescription drug programs for low income persons, and emergency food resources.